Liopol2/liopol2.github.io/README.md

-# This is my new Webpage, simple but fast and serviceable.
+# This is my new Webpage
+Simple but fast and serviceable.